 The Board of Directors has designated amounts for strategic long-term capital reserves, which are to provide for future capital needs.

-2023 2022
+2024 2023

 \$ \$

-Long-term capital reserve 32,289 31,125
+Long-term capital reserve 34,209 32,289

-Funds restricted for use in specific projects 419

-32,289 31,544

 12. Externally restricted fund balances

 Externally restricted balances represent contributions received for use in specific capital projects, which had not been spent at year-end.